 Following the research and idea generation phase, we deliver a concept deck to offer more context when presenting preliminary ideas and help the client better envision the proposed creative directions.
 The presentation content will vary depending on the project, but generally has the creative direction, rationale, and the proposed design solution.
 Concept decks include visualisations of the possible applications, to help the client imagine how the work will look after implementation.

 The number of design options we share with the client depends on the type of project and budget.
 We explore and discard several different creative approaches before we commit to a proposed direction.
 We develop most of the design work to an advanced stage before presenting it.

 Typically, for logo design projects, we deliver up to three design concepts for evaluation and the design options that we propose take very different directions.
 For other graphic design and motion graphics assignments, we prefer to propose only one design direction and use the interaction we had with the client to gain a good understanding of their requirements—the project’s objectives, target market and any aesthetic/style preference or special requirement they might have.
 For example, for a brochure design project, as the first draft, we would submit a cover with a couple of spreads to gather initial feedback and check if the client is happy with the direction we’ve taken.

-This is our preferred approach unless the client specifically requests to see a number of design options.
-We believe in this approach because is cost-effective for our clients and allows us to spend the time focusing on getting one design spot-on rather than a number of choices—we favour quality over quantity and believe that too much choice can be overwhelming and you run the risk that poor ideas water down the good ones.
-In general, we only present ideas we believe in and never put forward weak ideas, or one we’re unsure about, as we don’t believe in quantity over quality.
+This is our preferred approach unless the client specifically requests to see several design options.
+We believe in this approach because is cost-effective for our clients and allows us to spend the time focusing on getting one design spot-on rather than a number of choices.
+In general, we favour quality over quantity and believe that too much choice can be overwhelming—you run the risk that poor ideas water down the good ones.
+We only present ideas we believe in and never put forward weak ideas, or one we’re unsure about, as we don’t believe in quantity over quality.